-This trial is led by the University of North Carolina's Children's Hospital to treat Osteosarcoma (BMS). - 3.
-Evolutionary-inspired therapy for newly diagnosed, metastatic, Fusion Positive Rhabdomyosarcoma
+3. Evolutionary inspired therapy for newly diagnosed, metastatic, Fusion Positive Rhabdomyosarcoma

-This trial, led by Moffitt Cancer Center, examines metastatic, fusion-positive rhabdomyosarcoma (RMS).
-Metastatic fusion-positive rhabdomyosarcoma (RMS) has a poor outcome, which is worsened with additional risk factors commonly called the Oberlin criteria.
+Metastatic, fusion positive rhabdomyosarcoma (RMS) have a poor outcome which is worsened with additional risk factors commonly called the Oberlin criteria.
 Patients that meet all 4 Oberlin criteria have an Event Free Survival (EFS) of less than 20% at 2 years.
-All therapeutic arms in this study are designed to meet the same primary aim of improving the 3-year EFS from 6% to 35% for these patients.
+All therapeutic arms on this study are designed to meet the same primary aim of improving the 3 year event free survival from 6% to 35% for these patients.